unsky/mixup/README.md

 # The results:
-the results is not very strict，i will update it  when i have a strict base line.

 |         cifar10               | alpha         | mix_rate  | test mAP |initial learning rate|
 | -------------          |:-------------:| -----:      | -----:   | -----:  |